Khaledgarbaya/Instagras/README.md

 What is Instagras ?
 -------------------
-Instagras (Intagram for AS) is an actionscript 3 library to help you create intagram content driven application using the flash platform.
+Instagras (Instagram for AS) is an actionscript 3 library to help you create intagram content driven application using the flash platform.
 All the api Calls is through the Instagras Class.

 How to use it?